3D-I/tpotm/README.md

 # tpotm

-Top Poster of the month, extension for phpBB 3.1.x

-Requires at least phpBB version 3.1.0-b3.
+Top Poster of the month is an EXTension that requires at least phpBB version 3.1.0-b3.